ploynawapan/ploynawapan.github.io/_teaching/2019-2020-Winter-Program.md

   <img src="/images/sit1.png">
 </p>

 While I was attending Holderness school for repeating my senior high school year, I had to attend the winter program prepared for Thai scholars.
 I was there with all the Thai scholars in my year to write a personal statement and several essay in order to apply for college.
-Then, in two years after, in 2019, I went to the program again but to be a proofreader for the kids' essays and applications.
+Then, in 2019, I went to the program again but to be a proofreader for the kids' essays and applications.
 The work was very tedious, but it was a lovely job because I got to do somthings for the kids I love.
 I did the job again in 2020, working with another group of kids.

 <p align="center">
   <img src="/images/sit2.png">